Treylon Burks: 2024 season

 Burks entered the 2024 season behind DeAndre Hopkins, Calvin Ridley, and Tyler Boyd on the depth chart.

 On October 18, 2024, Burks was ruled out ahead of Week 7 matchup against the Buffalo Bills after suffering a knee injury in practice, and he was placed on injured reserve the following day.
 On December 4, head coach Brian Callahan announced that Burks underwent season-ending surgery to repair his ACL.
 Burks finished the 2024 season with four receptions for 34 yards in five games and two starts.

 2025 season

 On May 1, 2025, the Titans declined the fifth-year option of Burks' contract, making him a free agent in 2026.

 On July 26, Burks suffered a fractured collarbone in training camp after making a diving one-handed catch.
 Two days later, he was placed on injured reserve after clearing waivers.
 On October 7, Burks was waived by the Titans.

 Washington Commanders

 Burks signed with the Washington Commanders' practice squad on October 17, 2025.
-He was elevated to the active roster for the team's Week 9 game against the Seattle Seahawks, finishing the game with one catch for 15 yards.
-On November 5, the Commanders signed Burks to their active roster following a season-ending injury to Luke McCaffrey.
-Five days later, he underwent surgery to repair a finger that he broke in the Week 10 loss to the Detroit Lions.
+He was elevated to the active roster for the team's Week 9 game against the Seattle Seahawks, finishing the game with a 15-yard reception.
+On November 5, the Commanders signed Burks to the active roster following a season-ending injury to Luke McCaffrey.
+Five days later, Burks underwent surgery to repair a finger that he broke in the Week 10 loss to the Detroit Lions.

+During a narrow Week 13 27–26 overtime loss to the Denver Broncos, Burks had a one-handed touchdown reception to tie the game in the third quarter.
+The catch quickly gained attention on social media for its likeness to Odell Beckham Jr.'s notable one-handed catch, with Beckham Jr. himself acknowledging the resemblance between the two catches.
+He finished the 2025 season with 10 receptions for 130 yards and one touchdown.

+On March 12, 2026, Burks re-signed with the Commanders on a one-year contract.